0xfe/hacking-stellar/1-launch.md

 # Output: 1000.0000000
 ```

 You can always look up detailed account information with `lumen info`.
+Don't worry about what all this means right now, we'll figure it out over the next few chapters.

 ```json
 $ lumen info bob